wethegit/wtc-gallery-component/README.md

 ```

 ## Options
-  - nav: boolean, toggles next/prev buttons
+There are many more options you can pass in to the component:
+  - `nav`: Boolean.
+Toggles next/previous buttons.
+Defaults to `false`.
-  - autoplay: boolean, auto-starts the gallery transitions
+  - `autoplay`: Boolean.
+Auto-starts the gallery transitions.
+Defaults to `false`.
-  - delay: number, the delay (in milliseconds) between gallery item transitions
+  - `delay`: Number.
+The delay (in milliseconds) between gallery item transitions.
+Defaults to `5000`.
-  - pauseOnHover: boolean, pauses autoplay when a pointing device is within the gallery area
+  - `pauseOnHover`: Boolean.
+Pauses autoplay when a pointing device is within the gallery area.
+Defaults to `false`.
-  - draggable: boolean, allows for a basic swipe/drag to advance gallery items
+  - `draggable`: Boolean.
+Allows for a basic swipe/drag to advance gallery items.
+Defaults to `false`.
-  - dragThreshold: number, minimum pixel amount for a drag to advance the slideshow
+  - `dragThreshold`: Number.
+Minimum pixel amount for a drag action to advance the slideshow.
+Defaults to `40` pixels.
-  - pagination: boolean, sets up a minimal navigation list of the gallery items
+  - `pagination`: Boolean.
+Sets up a navigation list of the gallery items.
+If `paginationTarget` (below) is specified, you can pass in your own list of elements to use; otherwise a bare bones list will be set up for you.
+Defaults to `false`.
-  - paginationTarget: HTMLElement, sets up a pre-existing list to use as navigation for the gallery items.
-For accessibility/semantic reasons, this element is assumed to be an unordered list.
+  - `paginationTarget`: HTMLElement.
+Integrates an element from your markup (an unordered list, for example) to use as navigation for the gallery items.
+Defaults to `null`.
   - **THE FOLLOWING OPTIONS ARE ONLY AVAILABLE WHEN NOT USING ExecuteControllers:**
-  - onLoad: fire after all images were preloaded and gallery will is initiated
+  - `onLoad`: Function.
+Fires after all images were preloaded, and the gallery is initiated.
-  - onWillChange: fire when changing slide
-  - onHasChanged: fire after changed slide
+  - `onWillChange`: Function.
+Fires before a gallery transition.
+  - `onHasChanged`: Function.
+Fires after a gallery transition.

 If setting options via data-attributes in the markup, change camelCase to kebab-case.
 For example, `pauseOnHover` would become `data-pause-on-hover`.
 For custom pagination, a valid CSS selector is needed—i.e. `data-pagination-target=".my-custom-pagination"`